KonduitAI/konduit-serving-docs/examples/java/tf-mnist_java.md

----
-description: >-
-  This notebook illustrates a simple client-server interaction to perform inference on a TensorFlow model using the Java SDK for Konduit Serving.
+Description: This notebook illustrates a simple client-server interaction to perform inference on a TensorFlow model using the Java SDK for Konduit Serving.

 * To run this java example, load the pom.xml for all dependencies to run the examples in konduit-serving-examples.

----

 # MNIST